Dan Dorherty with a nice lake trout from East Grand Traverse Bay.

 The last big weekend of the summer is going to be a hot one!
 While light numbers of salmon did start to move into some of the river systems that will change with the warmer temperatures.
 Inland, there should be plenty of opportunities for panfish, pike, bass, and catfish.

 The water started to cool and the fish were on the bite but the last two days of heat have slowed thing.Today we got a good rain and it stayed in the low 70’s so that will help.Last week a few salmon went up the rivers but nothing so far this week but todays rain might send more fish up.

-Lake Margrethe has been good for panfish and walleye this week.
+Houghton Lake has still been good for walleye and panfish on leeches and crawlers.

 Northwest Lower Peninsula Fishing Report

 No salmon to report in the Boyne River or the Jordan River.

 Petoskey: Water temperatures were very warm in the 60’s over 100 feet down and no thermocline to report.
 Those heading out caught few or no salmon.
 Rumor has it a few salmon were caught 80 feet down in 120 feet around Bay Harbor and a couple lake trout were taken 160 feet down.
 Some good size smallmouth were caught in 10 to 15 feet in Little Traverse Bay.
 Pier anglers caught a couple salmon in the early morning and overnight.